 Whether that server is managed privately or by a SaaS provider, it’s not only trusted from a privacy perspective — it’s the MOST trusted thing in the system, beyond even the user devices themselves.
 One compromise can therefore bring down the whole house of cards and expose an entire system’s worth of data to an attacker.
 What kind of compromise could have such impact?
 It can involve several kinds of attacks and vulnerabilities, from those a DevOps team could hope to stay ahead of with a well-oiled patching program, to the “doomsday” types for which there is little chance to avoid, such as 2018’s Spectre/Meltdown or last week’s Intel CSME flaw.

 A system built on decentralized security, on the other hand, exposes no single point of failure within the system.
 It is vulnerable to compromise only at the endpoints, which significantly limits the damage that can be done in any one event, regardless of type.
 In fact, all of Wickr’s security virtues stem from the following theory: prevent the attacks you can, and minimize the impact of those you can’t.

 Why privacy matters to you as a business leader.

 If you’re a business leader and you’re thinking about privacy in the context of a two-person text chat, or if you think of Wickr as something that undermines your complex corporate governance or regulatory framework, you’re thinking about it all wrong.

-When offered within the administrative control framework of Wickr Pro or the compliance framework of Wickr Enterprise, end-to-end encryption, ephemeral messaging, zero-trust product design, and zero-knowledge system design are not rigid security mechanisms that can appeal to only elite users with no secondary corporate policy or compliance concerns.
+When offered within the administrative control framework of AWS Wickr or the compliance framework of Wickr Enterprise, end-to-end encryption, ephemeral messaging, zero-trust product design, and zero-knowledge system design are not rigid security mechanisms that can appeal to only elite users with no secondary corporate policy or compliance concerns.
 They are table stakes data protections for anyone who is serious about securing business communications.